MoodyBones/gridsome-dark/README.md

 - Adjust animations for mobile & touch devices
 - Learn about Vue Transitions and add to FAQ drop down
 - Convert Peace Hand to SVG
+- Links to open in new tab not working

 This site was built on top of [Darkfolio](https://gridsome.org/starters/darkfolio/).
 Many thanks to all the programmers, coders, engineers, and visionaries that built all these incredible modern web tools.
 The web is for everyone, go build something cool! <3